How to Test Your Singular SDK Integration

 For every event you've implemented in your SDK integration:

-2. If you are sending any additional data with the event, click the event's row in the Testing Console to expand the event details, and ensure the data is included in "event_data".
+2. If you are sending any additional data with the event, click the event's row in the Testing Console to expand the event details, and ensure the data is included in "Event Data".

 Test Revenue